Places

 Sample Ministry Focus

-• Cape Town welcome devotion at Signal Hill overlooking the city, followed by Robben Island tour and forgiveness testimony from local leaders
+- Cape Town welcome devotion at Signal Hill overlooking the city, followed by a Robben Island tour and forgiveness testimony from local leaders.

-• District Six and Bo-Kaap cultural walk with prayer for healing, afternoon service project with a township church
+- District Six and Bo-Kaap cultural walk with prayer for healing, plus an afternoon service project with a township church.

-• Winelands vineyard retreat day with communion in a Cape Dutch chapel and donor dinner under the oaks
+- Winelands retreat day with communion in a Cape Dutch chapel and a donor dinner under the oaks.

-• Safari lodge sunrise worship, afternoon conservation briefing, and night of testimony around the boma fire
+- Safari lodge sunrise worship, afternoon conservation briefing, and testimony around the boma fire.

 What ETS Tours Provides Here

-• 24/7 operations monitoring local advisories, park updates, and logistics so ministry moments stay uninterrupted
+- 24/7 operations monitoring of local advisories, park updates, and logistics so ministry moments stay uninterrupted.

 Talk with us to design your South Africa ministry journey, or add this destination to your request at the lead form.